liveplant/about.liveplant.io/roadmap.markdown

 permalink: /roadmap/
 ---

 Interested in contributing?
-Pop over to the [Getting Started][getting-started] section to find how.
+Pop over to the [Getting Started][getting-started] page to find how.

 ## Phase 1: Initial MVP

 The first version liveplant will incorporate the following criteria:

-- Interface with livefeed of plant and ability to submit bot action requests to server.
+- Interface with live feed of plant and ability to submit bot action requests to server.
 - Server is able to receive requests from liveplant.io interface and submit them to bot.